ubolonton/emacs-module-rs/guide/src/reloading.md

 A future version will have tighter integration with `cargo`.

 **Notes**:
-- It mainly works on Linux, but potentially because Linux's dynamic loading system is unsafe (i.e. UB-ridden).
+- It mainly works on Linux, but potentially because Linux's dynamic loading system is unsafe (i.e. ridden with UB traps).
-- It doesn't work on macOS 10.13+ (High Sierra and up).
+- It doesn't work on macOS 10.13+ (High Sierra and up), because macOS doesn't unload dynamic libraries that use TLS (thread-local storage), for safety reason.
 See Rust's [issue #28794](https://github.com/rust-lang/rust/issues/28794#issuecomment-368693049).
 - It doesn't work on Windows, since loading the dll prevents writing to its file.